Wilderness First Aid

-This two-day course teaches the assessment of and treatment given to an ill or injured person in a remote environment where definitive care of a physician and/or rapid transport is not readily available.
-In this Wilderness First Aid (WFA) class, course participants will learn how to assess, treat, and, when possible, prevent medical and traumatic emergencies within the scope of their training.
+This two-day wilderness first aid course teaches participants the assessment of, and treatment given to an ill or injured person in a remote or sometimes austere environment.
+In this type of setting, access to definitive care such as a hospital or clinic, as well as emergency transport may delayed for hours or even days.
+Course participants will learn how to assess, treat, and when possible, prevent medical and traumatic emergencies within the scope of their training.

 Time is the essential element distinguishing wilderness first aid from standard first aid.
 When calling 911 is not an immediate option, or when help could be an hour or even days away, the task of managing the injured and the ill will challenge you beyond basic first-aid knowledge, and require the skills you will learn in this course.

 Long hikes, extended lengths of rivers, large expanses of ocean, and miles of asphalt may separate the patient from a medical facility.
 You may have to endure heat or cold, rain, wind, or darkness.

 The equipment needed for treatment and evacuation may have to be improvised from what is available, and communication with the “outside world” may be limited or nonexistent.
 Remote locations and harsh environments may require creative treatments.
 All these things may be a part of the world of wilderness first aid.